silvrwolfboy/scripts/README.md

 * df-alert.sh - Alert user if /dev/sda1 storage size exceeds 60%.

-* cap.py - Append Gpl-3 or bsd3 license notice to the top of a non-blank existing file.

 * ghb.py - Backup all of my Github's public repositories to local computer.

 * install-rvm-ruby.sh - Install rvm, latest ruby and bunch of commonly used ruby on rails web development gems for Ubuntu distro with pre-setup.